 These stories ran the gauntlet of submission, voting, and the scrutiny of Havok’s savvy anthology selection judges.
 Emerging triumphant and sizzling with promise, they will be included our Season Four: Sensational anthology.
-Without further adieu, here are the WINNERS of the Havok Season Four: Sensational contest!
+Without further ado, here are the WINNERS of the Havok Season Four: Sensational contest!
 JULY Color by Hannah Robinson Vesper, Shadow Queen ofRead it now

 Archive - February 2021